Oht0nger/PhoLabeler/README.md

 4) Saving and loading of a labeling session i.e. a can saved a session and load it to continue the labeling task.
 5) Saving of plot graphics to include in documents or presentations

+<a href = https://github.com/Oht0nger/PhoLabeler/releases>Download the latest version and user manual</a>

 ---

 ## License & copyright